Becoming an Approved APHA International-only Judge

 - Pay the application fee of $100 USD by credit card or Paypal.

 - Attend one of APHA’s approved educational seminars and complete the judge applicant testing there.
-The next seminars are the APHA HorseIQ Oceania Education Summit held November 17-19, 2018 in Sunshine Coast, Queensland, Australia, and the International Equine Judges Seminar held February 2019 in Tulsa, Oklahoma.
+The next seminars can be found on the Judge Seminar page.

 After You Apply